Cao Cao Mausoleum: Discovery and excavation

 The tomb, made of bricks, faced east and formed a shape resembling the Chinese character jia (甲 (jiǎ)) when viewed from above.
 It covered an area of roughly 740 square metres and its deepest point was about 15 metres below the ground.
 The underground tomb has two main chambers (front and back), four side chambers and connecting passages.
 An inclined passage 39.5 metres long and 9.8 metres wide leads to the underground chambers.

 Media reports from 2018 describe the tomb complex as having an outer rammed earth foundation, a spirit way, and structures on the east and south sides.
 Archaeologists have also noted that the tomb's exterior and perimeter appear to be deliberately left unmarked; there are neither structures above the ground around the tomb nor massive piles of debris in the vicinity.
-This indirectly confirms historical records that Cao Pi had ordered the monuments on the surface to be systematically dismantled to honour his father's wishes to be buried in a simple manner in a concealed location, as well as to prevent tomb robbers from finding and looting the tomb.
+This shows that Cao Pi had initially built a large cemetery to emphasize his filial piety against his father's wishes, but ordered the monuments on the surface to be systematically dismantled a few years later to honour his father's request to be buried in a simple manner in a concealed location, as well as to prevent tomb robbers from finding and looting the tomb.

 Archaeologists also found another tomb next to Cao Cao's that was built around the same time.
-The other tomb, however, contains only clothes and no human remains were found inside.
-Experts believe that this tomb belongs to Cao Cao's eldest son, Cao Ang, who was killed at the Battle of Wancheng and his body was never found.
+This other tomb, known as Xigaoxue Tomb No. 1 to archaeologists, contains only clothes and no signs of human remains.
+Experts believe that this empty tomb may have been a cenotaph for Cao Cao's eldest son, Cao Ang, who was killed at the Battle of Wancheng in 197, his body never found.

-The excavation of the two tombs was completed by the end of 2010, with over 400 artefacts unearthed and 100 damaged relics restored by the provincial archaeologist team.

 Controversy

+Due to Cao Cao's fame in Chinese history, literature, and contemporary popular culture, the announcement of his tomb's discovery generated significant attention across multiple levels of society.
+Many sceptics and experts have raised doubts about its authenticity, particularly on the internet, that they have come to be known as the "Anti-Cao faction" (倒曹派) in the media.
+The controversy surrounding the tomb was described to be unprecedented in "the breadth of attention it has attracted, the sheer number of people involved in the discussions, and the intensity of the related debates [...] in the field of Chinese archaeology"—controversies of such scale were noted to be "rare even across the entire realm of humanities and social sciences."

-Since the tomb was discovered, many sceptics and experts have pointed out problems with it and raised doubts about its authenticity.
-Yuan Jixi, a vice dean of the Renmin University of China's School of Chinese Classics, suggested that the items in the tomb cannot be guaranteed as authentic because the tomb had been greatly disturbed by grave robbers.
-Yuan also noted that the most important pieces of evidence – namely the artefacts bearing the inscription 'King Wu of Wei' – may have been deliberately placed in the tomb for deceptive purposes.
+Sceptics questioned the identification of the tomb from various angles.
+Some, like Yuan Jixi (袁济喜), a vice dean of the Renmin University of China's School of Chinese Classics, suggested that the items in the tomb cannot be guaranteed as authentic because the tomb had been greatly disturbed by grave robbers and the artefacts may even have been deliberately placed in the tomb for deceptive purposes.
+Others suggested that the tomb did not belong to Cao Cao and offered alternatives such as his grandson Cao Huan or the Later Zhao ruler Shi Hu.

-31 December 2009 seminar

-On 31 December 2009, the Henan Provincial Institute of Archaeology invited experts from the Chinese Academy of Social Sciences's Institute of Archaeology, Zhengzhou University, and Henan University to join its researchers in a seminar to discuss the findings from the tomb and respond to queries from the press.
-The most popular topics discussed at the seminar include: